 To be eligible for a degree from the College of Arts and Sciences, students transferring from a four-year institution must complete at least 30 hours of work applicable to the degree as a student enrolled in the College, including 30 of the final 36 hours and a minimum of 6 credits in the declared major.
 Students transferring course work from a two-year college are cautioned that a maximum of 60 semester hours of credit from a two-year college may be applied toward the minimum hours required for a baccalaureate degree.
 The remaining semester hours of the minimum 121 hours required for the baccalaureate degree must be completed at a four-year institution.
 If a student has earned more than 60 semester hours at a two-year institution, the additional work may, if equivalent, be applied toward fulfillment of general education or other requirements, but will not be applied toward earned hours.

 Students must complete at least 50 semester hours of course work numbered 300 or higher.
 Work from a two-year or community college usually will not apply to this requirement.
-For this reason, students planning to transfer to this College from a community college or a two-year college are advised to complete the lower-level portion of the College’s General Education requirements and the foreign language series prior to transferring.
+For this reason, students planning to transfer to this College from a community college or a two-year college are advised to complete the lower-level portion of the College’s Cardinal Core requirements and the foreign language series prior to transferring.
 Courses offered at the 300 level or higher at another institution may not be equivalent to College courses numbered 300 or higher.
 If a course is accepted in transfer at the 300, 400, or 500 level, however, it will be counted towards the 50 semester hour requirement mentioned above.
 Students who have transferred to the College should meet with an academic counselor of the Arts and Sciences Advising Center for assistance in evaluating their records for transfer credit.

 Transfer Credit Evaluation